Urigo/angular-meteor/README.md

 At this moment, you are ready to create awesome apps backed by the power of Angular 2 and Meteor!

-Other one feature is to extend a component with `MeteorComponent`. `MeteorComponent` wraps major Meteor methods and does some work behind the scene (such as cleanup) for you to make sure your component stays ok:
+Another part of this package's API is a basic component class called `MeteorComponent`. `MeteorComponent` wraps major Meteor methods, and does some work behind the scene (such as cleanup) for a component that extends it:

 ````ts
     import {bootstrap} from 'angular2-meteor-auto-bootstrap';